CUIKAI96/Web-Scraping/README.md

 1. open this url (https://www.anntaylor.com/dresses/cata000012?goToPage=2&N=0) in your web broswer;
 2. bring out the javascript console;
 3. run function in `data_scraping.js` in your javascript console;
-4. organize data collected into csv or json
+4. organize the data collected into csv or json

 ## 2. Data Exploration
 1. get data into csv format